linkedin

 • Consider automated shortlisting when preparing resumes

-Isolate key themes and phrases in the job description.
-If the role advertisement mentions team work at the top of the job description, and goes on to reference it in different iterations throughout the text, then that’s an area you’ll want to emphasise strongly and regularly throughout your resume.
+Identify key themes, soft skills and phrases in the job description e.g. If the role advertisement mentions teamwork at the top of the job description and goes on to reference it in different iterations throughout the text, then that’s an area you’ll want to emphasise strongly and regularly throughout your resume.

 All recruiters and hiring managers appreciate specific details when assessing a resume, especially when it’s for a role in the defence industry.
 Any extra information you provide in this regard can separate you from the competition.

-Clear and concise communication and purposeful wording is well received, enhancing the process for both the recruiter and the candidate.
-Where possible, use facts, figures, examples and stories to bolster your resume, by providing solid evidence that verifies your capabilities and potential for the job.
+Clear and concise communication with purposeful wording is well received, enhancing the process for both the recruiter and the candidate.
+Use facts, figures, examples, and stories where possible to bolster your ‘experience’ by providing solid evidence that verifies your capabilities.

-For more advice on job hunting and applying for roles, speak to our specialist recruiters today.
+For more advice on job hunting and applying for roles, contact us today!

 Defence Sector Blog